 26.09.2019, 18:30 P.M.

-Our Spring lecture will focus on the award-winning Tenement Museum at 14 Henrietta Street, Dublin, which opened its doors to the public in September 2018.
+Our Autumn lecture will focus on the award-winning museum at 14 Henrietta Street, Dublin, which opened its doors to the public in September 2018.
 The lecture will be provided by Charles Duggan, Heritage Officer for Dublin City Council, and Tomás O’Connor, Associate Architect at Shaffrey Associates Architects.

 Henrietta Street was developed from the late 1720s as one of Dublin’s premier addresses.
 By the mid-18th century, the street had amongst its residents some of Ireland’s highest ranking political figures and power brokers.
 Its status as the city’s best residential street began to change after the Act of Union of Great Britain and Ireland in 1800.
 Gradually the street’s houses were converted to offices for the legal profession, before being transformed from the 1870s into tenements for the urban poor.

 ‘The Value of Memory and Creative Artistic Work in the making of a New Dublin Social History Museum’ – our lecture will include a historic overview of 14 Henrietta Street and its transformation to tenements, documenting the rescue of the house from imminent collapse, and the role of community participation and memory in the creation of its exhibition content.
 14 Henrietta Street presents the stories, personal experiences and objects of former residents of this important 18th-century Dublin townhouse, situated on one of the city’s earliest and most intact Georgian streets.
 The project encompassed a ten-year long programme of conservation works.

 14 Henrietta Street is run by the Dublin City Council Culture Company.
 The project was the recipient of the Best Conservation Project and Best Overall Project by the Royal Institute of Architects of Ireland 2018 and has been shortlisted for the Mies van der Rohe prize 2019.